 My original guess about the Sanju ad was that the name was inspired by theatre actor Sanjna Kapoor.
 After all, the second-most popular time for ‘Sanjana’ after the early 1990s, according to the 2015 Delhi voter roll data, had been between 1986 and 1989.
 (Mira Nair’s Oscar-nominated film Salaam Bombay, in which Kapoor had a cameo as a Western journalist, released in 1988.)

-“Oh, I knew her but that wasn’t why,” Kakar clarified.
-He chose it for its deceptive, “tomboy” nickname, which provided the twist in the film.
-It did so for many Sanjanas too: “I love the fact that ‘Sanju’ is gender-neutral,” said Sanjana Deshpande, born in 1998.
+Many Sanjanas liked that, too.
+“I love the fact that ‘Sanju’ is gender-neutral,” said Sanjana Deshpande, born in 1998.
 “I was a big tomboy my entire childhood.”
 Some other Sanjanas disliked the nickname, often because of the inconvenience of sharing it with actor Sanjay Dutt.
 Still others, including myself, swear by ‘Sanju’ as the name we love going by the most.

 Yahi Hai Right Choice Baby! was part of PepsiCo’s first campaign in India, soon after it entered the country in 1990, a year before economic liberalisation.
 In what was called a “historic agreement,” Pepsi agreed to ‘Indianise’ itself by adding ‘Lehar,’ meaning wave in Hindi, to the brand name.